 But the nomination moved forward on Wednesday, after the Senate narrowly voted to end debate and proceed to a floor vote.
 McNamee was confirmed by the full chamber on Thursday, in what a Democratic aide predicted ahead of time would be “the narrowest of margins.”
 The margin in both cases was 50 to 49.

-McNamee’s remarks were made at a meeting for lawmakers held by the Texas Public Policy Foundation, a conservative think tank where McNamee spent several months in early 2018 on an energy initiative called Life, Powered.
+McNamee’s remarks were made at a meeting for lawmakers held by the Texas Public Policy Foundation, a conservative think tank where McNamee spent several months in early 2018 on an energy initiative called Life: Powered.
 The institute, which is averse to regulation, is heavily funded by corporate concerns.
 It has also received money from the billionaire libertarian activists Charles and David Koch.

-Both before and after his brief stint at the Texas Public Policy Foundation, McNamee worked at the Department of Energy, which is headed by former Texas governor Rick Perry.
+Both before and after his brief stint at the Texas Public Policy Foundation, McNamee worked at the Department of Energy, which is headed by former Texas Gov. Rick Perry.
 Currently the director of the department’s policy office, McNamee is believed to have been responsible for a proposed Department of Energy bailout of coal and nuclear plants.
 That plan was ultimately rejected by the FERC.

-Sam Gomberg, a senior energy analyst at the Union of Concerned Scientists, told Yahoo News that McNamee was a “blatant ideologue” who cannot be trusted to be “neutral arbiter of the facts.”
+Sam Gomberg, a senior energy analyst at the Union of Concerned Scientists, told Yahoo News that McNamee is a “blatant ideologue” who cannot be trusted to be a “neutral arbiter of the facts.”
 Gomberg worries that when the Energy Department returns to the FERC with another version of its coal and nuclear plant bailout, as it is expected to do in coming months, McNamee will likely use his vote, and his influence, to persuade commissioners to vote in favor of the plan.

 He did not respond to a request for comment from Yahoo News.

 Trump administration positions having to do with energy and the environment are almost entirely dominated in their upper ranks by proponents of fossil fuels who have denied scientific conclusions about human-caused climate change.
-The administrator of the Environmental Protection Agency, Andrew P. Wheeler, is a former coal lobbyist, while Interior Secretary Ryan Zinke has offered millions of acres of public land to energy prospectors.
+The administrator of the Environmental Protection Agency, Andrew Wheeler, is a former coal lobbyist, while Interior Secretary Ryan Zinke has offered millions of acres of public land to energy prospectors.

 Despite that, it is not clear just how much McNamee or any of his like-minded Trump administration peers can do to boost the prospects for fossil fuels, coal in particular.
 According to an annual report on coal by the U.S. Energy Information Administration, consumption of coal decreased by 1.9 percent in 2017, even as coal production increased by 6.4 percent.
-According to the Bureau of Labor Statistics, there are only 52,000 coal miners at work across the country today, a drop of 25,000 thousand jobs in the last decade.
+According to the Bureau of Labor Statistics, there are only 52,000 coal miners at work across the country today, a drop of 25,000 jobs in the last decade.

-Gomberg of the Union of Concerned Scientists notes that any favoritism McNamee shows to fossil fuels is likely to hurt the burgeoning wind-power industry in Midwestern states like Kansas and Iowa.
-As his colleague Rob Cowin has pointed out, wind power generates more than a third of the electricity in the two Midwestern states, in addition to providing thousands of jobs.
+Gomberg of the Union of Concerned Scientists notes that any favoritism McNamee shows to fossil fuels is likely to hurt the burgeoning wind-power industry in Midwest states like Kansas and Iowa.
+As his colleague Rob Cowin has pointed out, wind power generates more than a third of the electricity in the two states, in addition to providing thousands of jobs.

 Nonetheless, on Thursday, all four senators from Iowa and Kansas voted for McNamee.

-Read more from YahooNews:
+Read more from Yahoo News: